 I am teaching three classes:

 I have used TopHat in my classes to increase and encourage class participation.
-I will be using TopHat during the Spring 2020 INFO6205 classes.
+I will be using TopHat during the Fall 2020 INFO6205 classes.

 This topic is extremely important.
 Standards of academic integrity have dropped due to the many ways that you can find the answers to questions on the internet.
 I do my best to make this hard, but your ingenuity makes it a challenge for me and the T/As.
 But, I put it to you that you are spending quite a bit of money on a class and, if you're going to learn from it, you must do the assignments and quizzes yourself!
 The project is for you to collaborate.
 But only with your teammates!